 - 4 to 6 toast slices (or 1/2 cup hot rice optional)

-- Off the heat, gradually stir in the broth and milk, stirring until smooth.
+With the skillet off the heat, gradually stir in the broth and milk until smooth.

 Return to the heat and bring to a boil, lower heat to a simmer, and cook about 10 minutes.

 The sauce should be slightly thickened and smooth.